DevJ5/Django_Website/environment.md

 ### Models in view
 - use Post.objects.all() in context argument
 - use {{ post.date_posted|date:'d M, Y' }} to format date
+### Create users app for signup/login
+- python manage.py startapp users
+- add it to installed apps in project settings.py 'users.apps.UsersConfig'
+- create a register.html view in templates/users and import UserCreationForm
+- user django csrf token {% csrf_token %} and form {{form.as_p}}